albertintech/apai/docs/congress/cmf/fema/why-not-fusion-voting.md

 This paper argues that fusion voting, while not without modest historical merit, is a workaround that accepts the disease while treating one symptom.
 It is structurally dependent on the very electoral system it claims to improve and incapable of producing the multiparty governance its advocates promise.
 More importantly, substantial reform energy directed at fusion represents an opportunity cost -- resources that could instead support integrated electoral architecture changes that address the root causes of American democratic dysfunction.

-The Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act," provides that integrated architecture: STAR voting, multi-member districts with proportional representation, algorithmically neutral districting, House expansion, and Joint Endorsement Lists -- reforms that render fusion voting not merely unnecessary, but structurally irrelevant.
+The Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act," provides that integrated architecture: STAR voting, multi-member districts with proportional representation, algorithmically neutral districting, House expansion, and Joint Endorsement Lists -- reforms that render fusion voting not merely unnecessary, but structurally irrelevant.

 ---